 There are still some texts like this on the Internet:

-Some say that such strategy simply won’t bring any results, others say that it can even harm your site rankings.
+Some say that such a strategy simply won’t bring any results, others say that it can even harm your site rankings.
 But one thing that is clear to me — this text is difficult to read.
 SEO texts are totally ok as long as you’re not overdoing it.

 LSI texts are based on the whole subject, natural word forms, synonyms, phrases which are semantically related to the product/service/topic.
 They are useful to: